 Reducing Greenhouse Gas (GHG) Emissions from the Waste Management Sector

 The Climate Change Act (Northern Ireland) 2022 came into effect on 6th of June 2022 and specifies the Waste Management sector as a priority area for the reduction of GHG emissions to contribute to NI’s Net Zero ambitions.
-The waste management sector is responsible for 4% of NI’s total emissions and recent Climate Change Committee (CCC) advice states that for the Waste sector to contribute effectively to NI’s Net Zero ambition, the sector must reduce GHG emissions by 28.4% by 2027 (NI’s first carbon budget).
+According to the 2023 Greenhouse Gas Inventory, the waste management sector is responsible for 4.2% of NI’s total emissions and recent Climate Change Committee (CCC) advice states that for the Waste sector to contribute effectively to NI’s Net Zero ambition, the sector must reduce emit no more than 3.64 MtCO2e GHG emissions by 28.4% by 2027 (during the first carbon budget).

 Type of Change